Top 8 Design Trends That Are Dominating

 Designers are always looking for ways to make their designs stand out from the crowd; one of these trends is that classic serif design has made a comeback.

-A classic serif font provides an impressive sense of formality as well as sophistication.
-Designers have used this type of style in headlines or on large titles with mixed fonts, which may indicate sarcasm or irony without being too subtle about it.
+A classic serif font provides an impressive sense of formality and sophistication.
+Designers have used this style in headlines or on large titles with mixed fonts, which may indicate sarcasm or irony without being too subtle.

 Classic serifs also work well when placed next to modern sans-serif fonts such as Helvetica Neue.
 They bring out specific qualities within them while still providing contrast against other content on the page.

-Designers are encouraged to use this type of design sparingly or in small doses so you can maximise the effect without overwhelming readers with too much text and visuals.
+Designers are encouraged to use this type of design sparingly or in small doses so they can maximise the effect without overwhelming readers with too much text and visuals.

 The key takeaways from this post are: